Be the author

 Harold Crick is the protagonist in one of my favorite movies, Stranger than Fiction, which explores the theme of free will.

 How would you feel to realize you were not the author of your own story — that your choices were determined by someone else, that you were nothing but an actor in someone else’s script?

 Terrified, desperate, and infuriated, right?
-As children of God with the agency to choose, the thought that we cannot control our life is unbearable.
+The thought that we cannot control our life is unbearable.

 Yet how often do we act out scripts written by others, living as puppets on strings?

 - Ever get angry at the man who cuts you off on the freeway?
 You’re letting him write your script.